eigerco/uniffi-zcash-lib/README.md

 ## Conventions
  - We shall use Github Actions for the CI/CD, as long as it's maintainable and practical.
  - For local development there will be the option to use a Docker image provided by us.
 We should also maintain a section to help getting started for local tooling.
- - In order to double check compatibilty, we shall use Test Vectors generated _indirectly_ by the librustzcash, whose data will be used to test the libraries for the foreign languages.
+ - In order to double check compatibility, we shall use Test Vectors generated _indirectly_ by the librustzcash, whose data will be used to test the libraries for the foreign languages.
 This should ensure full compatibility.

 ## Generating documentation